Assessing the Most Vulnerable Subgroup to Type II Diabetes Associated with Statin Usage: Evidence from Electronic Health Record Data: Introduction

-By applying the proposed method to our study cohort, we find that, although the overall adverse effect of statin use on developing T2D is not significant, the female subgroup with more than two T2D risk alleles is identified as the most vulnerable subgroup from the data.
+By applying the proposed method to our study cohort, we find that, although the overall adverse effect of statin usage on developing T2D is not significant, the female subgroup with high-genetic baseline T2D risk (more than two T2D risk alleles) is identified as the most vulnerable subgroup, meaning that with statin usage, this subgroup has the highest risk of developing T2D.
 The statistical significance of such a finding is also confirmed by the proposed bootstrap calibration method.
-In sum, our case study not only provides new evidence supporting the heterogeneous adverse effect of statin use from a biological perspective, but also suggests that more caution should be taken when statins are prescribed, especially for females who are already at higher risk of developing T2D.
+In sum, our case study not only provides new evidence supporting the adverse effect of statin usage from a biological perspective, but also suggests that more caution should be taken when statins are prescribed, especially for females who are already at higher risk of developing T2D.
 The specific actions may include preventive treatments for diabetes and recommendations on lifestyle changes.

-The remainder of the manuscript is organized as follows.
-Section 2 describes our study design, data source, and model setup.
-We then discuss our proposed methodology in Section 3, followed by its theoretical investigations and empirical studies in Section 4.
-In Section 5, we discuss our data analysis in depth and verify our causal evidence with sensitivity analyses.
-Finally, we summarize our findings and discuss the potential impacts of this case study in Section 6.